njharman/dotfiles/README.rst

 Contents
 ========
 engage.sh
     Read it.
-Briefly, create some directories, move any existing files, create symlinks to .dotfiles/<stuff>.
+    Briefly, it creates some directories, moves any existing files, and creates symlinks to .dotfiles/foo.

 Binaries
 --------